 Yale Saddle Dam was constructed in 1952.
 Several geotechnical investigations have since been conducted to evaluate potential project expansion, filter compatibility, and liquefaction potential.
 The most recent investigations and analyses, conducted in 2020 and 2021, identified seismic stability concerns with the dam embankment involving the potential for liquefaction of foundation materials.
-These investigations identified a need to address seismic deficiencies and informed the design of modifications or enhancements to the foundation or embankment to address these deficiencies.
+These investigations also inform the design of modifications or enhancements to the foundation or embankment.

 The Yale Hydroelectric Project (Yale Project) is licensed by the Federal Energy Regulatory Commission (FERC) (Project No. 2071).
 The Yale Project is one component of the larger Lewis River Hydroelectric Development.
 The initial FERC license for the Yale Project was issued on April 30, 1951, and expired on April 30, 2001.
 The current license was issued under an Order Issuing New License on June 26, 2008, and expires May 31, 2058.
-Given the extent of seismic remediation construction to Yale Saddle Dam and the impact of such to other resources, PacifiCorp is seeking an amendment of the project license.
+Given the extent of seismic remediation construction to Yale Saddle Dam and the impact of such to other resources, PacifiCorp is seeking an amendment of the Project license.